 - 42 per cent believe the sector has contracted over the past 12 months

 - But two-thirds expect advances in engineering to open up important opportunities in the next three years

 LONDON, UK, 12 January 2021, The fifth annual Global Energy Talent Index (GETI), the world’s largest energy recruitment and employment trends report, is released today, showing that the COVID-19 pandemic has ushered in a crisis of confidence for the oil and gas workforce.

-The report by Airswift, the global workforce solutions provider for the energy, process and infrastructure sectors, and Energy Jobline, the world’s leading jobsite for the energy and engineering industries, indicates that 48 per cent of oil and gas professionals are concerned about an impending talent emergency.
-In fact, 40 per cent of survey respondents believe the sector to already be in the grips of a crisis, with a further 28 per cent expecting one to hit within the next five years.
+The report by Airswift, the global workforce solutions provider for the energy, process and infrastructure sectors, and Energy Jobline, the world’s leading jobsite for the energy and engineering industries, reveals that 78 per cent of oil and gas professionals feel less secure in their jobs than they did a year ago, with two-thirds blaming the pandemic for their anxiety.
+These worries are shared by hiring managers, 77 per cent of whom consider their employees’ jobs less secure than they were last year.